 For some kinds of collections and institutions, the implementation of passive measures might eliminate or reduce the need for mechanical systems; and for many institutions, implementing passive measures could mean that simpler and less costly mechanical systems would suffice.
 By employing more "passive" measures, often in combination with "active" mechanized systems, institutions may be able to achieve their preservation goals in ways that are more cost efficient and energy efficient.

 Where can I read more about sustainable preservation strategies?

-Here is a list of sources about sustainable strategies.
-It is intended as a starting point for further exploration and is by no means comprehensive.
+Here are a few sources with information about sustainable strategies.
+They are intended as a starting point for further exploration and are by no means comprehensive.